jgifford82/receipt-processor-challenge/README.md

 * **Models:** In a bigger program, it'd likely make more sense to separate out the models from `main.py` into another file to have separation of concerns.
 Keeping them in `main.py` makes sense since it's a small app.

 * **Logic:** There is a lot of logic contained in the `/receipts/{id}/points` endpoint in `main.py`.
 It might be better to separate it out into smaller functions in a separate file for readability and maintainability.
 I'm keeping it here for now since it's a small app and the logic is only used in this endpoint.

+* **Server Reload** The "--reload" flag in the CMD list of the `Dockerfile` auto-reloads the server on code changes which makes testing easier.
+Remove flag in production.

 # Receipt Processor